 Lung cancer is the most common cause of cancer-related death for men and women, outnumbering colon, breast and prostate cancers combined.
-If you are, or were a heavy smoker, you could be living with lung cancer, unaware.
+If you are, or were a heavy smoker, you could be unaware that you are living with lung cancer.

 Lung cancer usually does not present any symptoms till it is somewhat advanced, and only 15% of lung cancers are diagnosed in early stage, and often during chest x-rays for other reasons.
 Early stage lung cancer is not only treatable, but often curable.
 If you are 55-74 years old or over 50 with a family history of lung cancer, you may qualify for free lung cancer screening.